· Jack Young · Education · 7 min read

 Pseudocode is detailed and a readable description of what a computer program or algorithm does.
 Pseudocode is presented formally using natural language rather than programming language.
 Pseudocode allows designers or lead programmers to express the design in great detail and provide programmers a detailed template for the next step of writing code in a specific programming language.

-1. If students’ grade is greater than or equal to 60
+If student grade is greater than or equal to 60

 I have not used Pseudocode in my website code because there is no complex algorithm or other codes that I need to explain.
 The code I used is very simple and most HTML users can figure out what it does by reading it.